Supply Chain Improvement Tools

 - Are the proper tools available?
 Are the process parameters properly specified and are they possible to control?

-- Are the testing devices properly calibrated?
-Are the any disturbing environmental factors?
+- Are the testing devices adequately calibrated?
+Are any disturbing environmental factors?

 - Is preventative maintenance adequately executed?
-Has the machine the capability to produce units with a variation which is sufficiently small?
+Has the machine the capability to produce units with a sufficiently small variation?

 - What is the quality of the material used in the process?
 Are the supplier’s quality activities adequate?